5 Purchased electricity, heat and steam emission factors

 To calculate the emissions from purchased electricity, first collect data on the quantity of electricity used during the period in kilowatt hours (kWh), then multiply this by the emission factor.
 Applying the equation E = Q x F this means:

-• E = emissions from the emissions source in kg CO2-e per year
+• E = emissions from the emissions source in kg CO2-e within the reporting period

-• F = emission factors for correlating vehicle type from Table 5.2 or Table 5.3.
+• F = emission factors from Table 5.2 or Table 5.3.

 All entities across sectors typically report emissions using data on the amount of electricity used during the reporting period.
 Quantified units of electricity consumed are preferable.